TakashiNakagawa/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Dropout					|	probability = 0.5											|
 | Fully connected		| outputs 43        									|

+This model was inspired by LeNet architecture and I added two Dropout layers from original.

 ### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.